dashpay/.github/profile/README.md

 WELCOME TO DASHPAY!!

-The DashPay organization houses all GitHub activity related to Dash.
+The dashpay organization houses all GitHub activity related to Dash.

 Previously, all development related to Dash Platform happened under the [dashevo](https://github.com/dashevo/) GitHub organization.
 However, we have since archived the repositories in dashevo and moved everything to the current dashpay GitHub organization.